-The key to online success is authority.
-The key to authority is knowing what the heck you’re talking about, and being able to express it well.
+One of the keys to online success is authority.
+The key to authority is knowing what the heck you’re talking about and being able to express it well.

-You’re not going to get to Nobel-prizewinner authority status using what you read in this blog post.
+You’re not going to get to Nobel-prize-winning authority status using what you read in this blog post.
 (Although if you think you are, kudos to you for thinking big.)

 There will always be people who are smarter, more skilled, and more knowledgeable than you are.
 Don’t let that get you down.

 Study what they’ve written.
 Synthesize their work into your own.
 Give them ample credit for educating you.
-When you openly acknowledge your debt to them, a portion of their credibility rubs off on you.
+Openly acknowledging your debt to them doesn’t diminish your authority — in fact, it enhances it.

 You might not be the planet’s greatest authority on your topic.
-But it’s just possible you could become the most accessible authority.
+But it’s possible for you to become the most accessible authority.

 Make life better for your customers by taking something hard and making it easy.